 The Modern Slavery Act

-The Financial Ombudsman Service was set up under the Financial Services and Markets Act 2000 to resolve individual disputes between financial businesses and their customers quickly and with minimum formality.
+The Financial Ombudsman Service was set up under the Financial Services and Markets Act 2000 to resolve individual disputes between regulated firms and eligible complainants quickly and with minimum formality.

 The Financial Ombudsman Service is a company limited by guarantee; we have no share capital and no shareholders.

-Our vision sets out how we are an efficient world class ombudsman service, resolving financial disputes on an impartial, fair and reasonable basis.
-We are quick, informal and accessible to all.
-We enhance consumer confidence and improve financial services by sharing our insight.
+Our vision sets out how we are an efficient world-class ombudsman service, resolving financial disputes on an impartial, fair and reasonable basis.
+Our strategic aim is for customers to leave our process with better outcomes or being better informed.
+We are quick, informal and accessible to everyone who meets the jurisdiction criteria set out in the DISP section of the Financial Conduct Authority Handbook.

-As a values-led organisation guided by a strong sense of fairness, we are fully committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain in line with the requirements of the Modern Slavery Act 2015 (the Act).
+As a values-led organisation guided by a strong sense of fairness, we are fully committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain in line with the provisions of the Modern Slavery Act 2015 (‘the Act’).

 Areas of risk

 Due to the nature of our business, we consider the inherent risk of modern slavery and human trafficking occurring in our business to be low.
-But nonetheless we take our responsibility to identify and effectively respond to any incidents of modern slavery and human trafficking very seriously.
+Nonetheless, we take our responsibility to identify and effectively respond to any incidents of modern slavery and human trafficking very seriously.
+We therefore have an effective safeguarding reporting mechanism, which allows our people to report concerns confidentially to HR about colleagues or customers so that appropriate action can be taken, such as informing the appropriate authorities or signposting vulnerable people to organisations who can offer advice, assistance and support.

 Our people and suppliers